starlingcode/viaflash/README.markdown

 ```

 And reconnect the USB device.
-You should no longer require root to flash the keyboard
+You should no longer require root to flash the module.